jreyes88/Web-Accessibility/Introduction to Web Accessibility and WCAG 2.1/Section 3 - Adding Page Level Content/6-group-related-links.md

 The behavior is dependent on the assistive technology.

 Use the technique carefully and apply it only when necessary.
-Announcing the list type and element position adds to the audible overhead a screen reader has to understand.
+Announcing the list type and element position adds to the audible overhead a screen reader user has to understand.
 It can be fatiquing to hear.

 You need to make a judgment call: